Cathkin Park

 All images are © 400photos.uk

-Cathkin Park was a football ground which was for many years named Hampden Park and took over that title from the site across the road (linked to below) in around 1884.
+Cathkin Park was a football ground which was for many years named Hampden Park.

 It then became the home ground of Third Lanark Athletic Club, a football team formed in 1872 from members of the local army regiment, the 3rd Lanarkshire Rifle Volunteers, before it was finally abandoned and turned into a park in 1967 after the football club dissolved through poor finances.